-The department full-time equivalents (FTE) for the 2024 and 2025 personnel services budget were increased by 3.4 FTE in 2024 and 2025.
+1) Major Change: Increased Personnel Services for estimated salary and fringe benefit costs and 2025 personnel services budget were increased by 3.4 FTE in 2024 and 2025.
 1.2 FTE Attorneys were budgeted in 2023 in the Finance Department have been transferred to the County Attorney's budget for the 2024 and 2025 biennium to better meet the legal needs for contract and procurement management.
 An additional 1.0 FTE Attorney is added to 2024 and 2025 to support County's increased demand for housing and real estate matters.
 1.2 FTE positions were added in anticipation of funding these positions with one-time funding.
-The total personnel services budget increased in 2024 by \$3,102,296 and in 2025 by \$3,180,350 due to changed budget assumptions for estimated salary increases and fringe benefit costs.
+The total personnel services budget increased in 2024 \$3,102,296 and in 2025 by \$3,180,350 due to changed budget assumptions for estimated salary increases and fringe benefit costs.
 In total, 6.2 FTEs are budgeted in the department budget with the expectation that one-time funding will fund these positions.
 Attorney services will begin to be charged to the tort fund to better reflect the full costs of tort matters in the tort fund which results in the County Attorney's budget recognizing \$500,000 in revenue for both 2024 and 2025.